fly-hiring/full-stack-fellowship-project/README.md

 # Fly.io Full Stack Phoenix Hiring Project

 Hello!
-This is a hiring project for our Full Stack developer intern position.
+This is a hiring project for our Full Stack developer fellowship position.
 If you apply, we'll ask you to do this project so we can assess your ability build customer facing features with the Fly.io GraphQL api in an Elixir/Phoenix/LiveView application.

 ## The Job